-I’m truly at a loss for words adequate enough to do this business card justice.
+I’m truly at a loss for words adequate enough to do this expensive business card justice.
 I picked it up and began a Lilliputian adventure in a 5.5-square-inch world.

 My first stop was the side of black Plike printed with silver and laser diecuts that showed an amazing field or orange underneath.
 Loved the geometric pattern and rumble strip texture it created.